Sayings:

 Focuses on the mental muscle process of movement memory

-Its the mental process of movement
+It’s the mental process of movement

 Muscle Memory